greybax/greybax.github.io/source/posts/2025-03-25-how-to-host-static-website-with-aws-s3-and-namecheap-domain.md

 7. Create S3 Bucket.
 See video for setup.
 8. Drag'n'Drop website files to that bucket
 9. Setup CDN.
 Go to Cloudfront and click "Create new distrubution".
 See for details in video.
+10. Make sure that your website opens via domain name in your Distributions `xxxxx.cloudfront.net`.
+11. Now we want to make our website available via its real domain name. so we need to go to Route 53 and create an "A New Record" for routing.
+And add alias for "Route traffic to" our CloudFront distribution.